Pakistan to boycott T20 World Cup match against India on February 15

 The ICC kicked Bangladesh out of the World Cup and replaced them with Scotland because of an impasse over security concerns that the Bangladesh Cricket Board (BCB) had raised about playing in India.

-The Pakistan Cricket Board swiftly threw its weight behind Bangladesh and said it will not make a “final decision” on its team’s participation until next week.
+The PCB swiftly threw its weight behind Bangladesh and said it will not make a “final decision” this coming week on its team’s participation in the monthlong tournament, which begins on Saturday.

-PCB Chairman Mohsin Naqvi met Pakistani Prime Minister Shehbaz Sharif last week to discuss the issue but did not clarify whether Pakistan would travel to the tournament, which begins on February 7.
+PCB Chairman Mohsin Naqvi met Pakistani Prime Minister Shehbaz Sharif last week to discuss the issue, but did not clarify whether Pakistan would travel to the tournament.

-“It was agreed that the final decision will be taken either on Friday or next Monday,” Naqvi, who is also Pakistan’s interior minister, said.
+“It was agreed that the final decision will be taken either on Friday or next Monday,” said Naqvi, who is also Pakistan’s interior minister.

 All of Pakistan’s World Cup matches have been scheduled in Sri Lanka because of the fraught relations between New Delhi and Islamabad.

-Following Bangladesh’s expulsion, the ICC was accused of practising “double standards” in its extraordinary move to oust a full member nation on the basis of a logistical deadlock.
+After Bangladesh’s expulsion, the ICC was accused of practising “double standards” in its extraordinary move to oust a full member nation on the basis of a logistical deadlock.

 “You can’t have double standards,” Naqvi said.